wellagain/remisass/README.md

 Structure
 ---------
 - `commons` - reusable partials
- - `css3` -  Not using autoprefixer?
-Use these one-liners for css3 features
  - `layout` - layout-specific snippets, reset, grid and helpers
  - `utilities` - utilities (math) and shorthands
-- `project` - project-specific styles
 - `guides` - Colors, sizes, typography and RWD breakpoints
 - `layout` - All components for your project's layout
 - `app.scss` - file for css compiling (table of contents).
 The order of includes is important.